-An occupancy sensor is an electronic device that detects the presence of a person.
-There are various occupancy sensing technologies, but the most common are infrared, microwave, ultrasonic, and video image processing.
-Occupancy sensors are usually connected to a building’s Internet of Things (IoT) network and feed data back to alarms or building automation systems for lighting control, ventilation, and zone access.
+An occupancy sensor is an electronic device that is able to detect motion and recognize when a person has entered a room.
+There are various occupancy sensing technologies, but the most common are passive infrared, microwave, ultrasonic, and video image processing.

-The smart building technology you invest in will largely depend on the needs of your organisation.
-Are you looking to optimise your space utilisation, improve energy efficiency, or enhance employee productivity?
+The smart building technology you invest in will largely depend on the needs of your organization.
+Are you looking to optimize your space utilization, implement desk hoteling, improve energy efficiency, manage your meeting room sizes or enhance employee productivity?

-Smart building technology is driven by the demand for more sustainable building management practices, energy efficiency goals, and the necessity to create dynamic, responsive, and optimised environments for occupants.
+Smart building technology is driven by the demand for more sustainable building management practices, energy efficiency goals, and the necessity to create dynamic, responsive, and optimized environments for occupants.

-The electronic hardware you choose to install throughout your smart building needs to effectively integrate and feedback into your existing platforms so that you can experience the long term benefits of making such an investment.
-True Occupancy sensors collect and store data in a cloud platform that allows different stakeholders to view and analyse this information remotely or whilst on-site.
+The electronic hardware you choose to install throughout your smart building needs to effectively integrate and feedback into your existing platforms so that you can experience the long-term benefits of making such an investment.
+True Occupancy sensors collect and store data in a cloud platform that allows different stakeholders to view and analyze this information remotely or whilst on-site.

 True Occupancy offers one of the most comprehensive solutions on the market.
-Our occupancy sensors connect to an intuitive dashboard that gives your property and facilities management teams immediate insight into a building's real-time utilisation.
-From there, decision-makers can analyse the data, track performance against KPIs, and make adjustments at the most effective times.
+Our occupancy sensors connect to an intuitive dashboard that gives your property and facilities management teams immediate insight into a building's real-time utilization.
+From there, decision-makers can analyze the data, track performance against KPIs, and make adjustments at the most effective times.

 Our devices are non-intrusive, protect the privacy of occupants, and provide a cost-effective means of scaling your monitoring strategy as and when you need to.